-To enable a safe return to school for ALL pupils, we will need to phase attendance over the start of the autumn term and we will need to temporarily alter the timings of the school day.
-For example, we can’t have 127 children arriving and leaving the building together, so we will continue with the staggered starts and ends to the day that have worked successfully since we opened more widely to children in Reception, Year 1 and Year 6.
+To enable a safe return to school for ALL pupils, we have temporarily altered the timings of the school day.
+For example, we can’t have 127 children arriving and leaving the building together, so we have continued with the staggered starts and ends to the day that worked successfully when we opened more widely to children in Reception, Year 1 and Year 6.

 We would also like to advise you that it is possible, if the Testing and Tracing system identifies groups of staff needing to be absent at the same time with little notice, we may have to close one or more classes at a time.
 We will do our best to minimise disruption if these situations arise and hope that you will understand our priority is to keep everyone safe.

 Further information regarding the days and times for each child was shared individually with parents/carers w/c 13.07.2020.

 Information from Staffordshire County Council - Pupils who are entitled to Home to School transport:

 The Local Authority will be working to the following principles.

 • All routes will be running on 3rd September.

 • Pupils will be asked, where possible, to wear face covering whilst on home to school transport and will be loaded and unloaded according to distance, ie those living furthest away board first.